 Each year, 45 Florida school teachers are selected for the 4-day Florida Forestry Teachers’ Tour, where they experience sustainable forestry firsthand.
 Offered by the Florida Forestry Association in concert with the Florida Forest Service, Project Learning Tree of Florida and Friends of Florida State Forests, the tour includes real-life demonstrations like a timber harvest, a controlled burn and processing at a paper mill.

 The hope is that what’s learned on the tour informs the lessons teachers offer their students about sustainable forestry.
 Only 10 percent of the world’s forests are certified sustainable, which means the landowners protect wildlife, water quality and soil quality.
-Rayonier, which is 100% certified, takes part in the tour, hosting the teachers for half a day on our land.
+Rayonier, which follows best practices on 100% of its land, takes part in the tour, hosting the teachers for half a day on our land.

 Learning about Sustainable Forestry on Rayonier Land